wrynearson/wrynearson.github.io/src/pages/weather-anomaly.md

 ## Future Work

 The product was [launched](https://www.linkedin.com/feed/update/urn:li:activity:7465125048157388800/) in June 2026.
 Europe (and other parts of the world) experienced multiple record-breaking heat waves later in the summer.
 2027 is [predicted to be the hottest year on record](https://www.bbc.com/weather/articles/c3ekg93vjz9o).

+I hope that this product is insightful for people, and can help them prepare for anomalous weather.
+Currently, only temperature is included, but the historical and forecast data include a rich variety of variables that could be insightful for people.